peco/peco/README.md

 ### --prompt

-Specifies the query line's prompt.
-It's `QUERY>` by default.
-And it's prior to configuration file's `Prompt`.
+Specifies the query line's prompt string.
+When specified, takes precedence over the configuration file's `Prompt` section.
+The default value is `QUERY>`

 Configuration File
 ==================